Institutional Diplomas (DE)

 Training to Become a Sports Performance Video Analyst: From Data Collection to Expert Reports Applications Now Open for 2026/27

-Olivier CAVAILLES(PRAG – UFR STAPS)
+, Olivier CAVAILLES(PRAG – UFR STAPS),

-Dominique SORGATO(PRCE – UFR STAPS)
+, Dominique SORGATO(PRCE – UFR STAPS)

-Practical information
+Practical Information

 • Target audience: Continuing education or initial training

-• Application file
+• Application Form

-• Administrative contact:DU Registrar's Office
+• Administrative contact:DU Admissions Office

 Prerequisites